Stephen-Lail/Cody-Stephen/Blink external LED/README.md

     The Argon's GPIO pin and ground pin (the Boron serves as our power supply, but swap out the power supply/battery symbol that shows up in most LED circuit diagram examples for a rectangle representing the Argon and its many pins.
 Refer to the Argon pinout (on Particle docs or last week's lab notes) for more detail.
     The LED's cathode and anode
     Both sides of the resistor
-3.Before plugging in the USB cable, confirm with Bresnahan that your circuit looks correct.
+3. Before plugging in the USB cable, confirm with Bresnahan that your circuit looks correct.
-4.Blink the LED using our old Blink_LED project but changing from the pin that we used in that script (to blink the onboard LED) to the pin corresponding to the GPIO pin you chose for this circuit.
+4. Blink the LED using our old Blink_LED project but changing from the pin that we used in that script (to blink the onboard LED) to the pin corresponding to the GPIO pin you chose for this circuit.
 Make sure you change all references to the pin in the script.